MaterialFoundry/Worldbuilder/docs/mainApplication/articles.md

 You can open an article by clicking on the article.
 This will open the [article window](../articles/articles.md).

 ## Creating New Articles
-You can create new articles by clicking the "+ Create New" button, next to the search bar.
+You can create new articles by clicking the "+ Create New" button, next to the search bar, or use the [document import](../articles/articles.md#document-import) feature.

 ## Deleting Articles
 Right-click an article and press the ":fontawesome-solid-trash: Delete" button.